jacobrosenthal/workshop-iot-devfest/readme.md

     fn display(&self) {
         for item in self.chars() {
             print!("{}", item);
-            stdout().flush().unwrap();

-            thread::sleep(Duration::from_millis(200));
         }
         println!();
     }
 }
 ```
-and in main.rs
+Here were using [iterators](https://doc.rust-lang.org/book/ch13-00-functional-features.html) another important concept in Rust you need to get to know.
+We can call the [.chars() function](https://doc.rust-lang.org/std/str/struct.Chars.html) on a String (Morse is just a String behind the scenes here) and do a for each over that iterator which is safer than a for loop where a common error you might have made is is off by one your index variable.

+Finally we need to make this new text.rs file available to our main.rs by importing it with `mod text;` and using your new trait with `use crate::text::Display`
 ```
 mod text;

 use crate::text::Display;
+use light_morse::MorseSubstitution;
-use light_morse::*;
+use light_morse::MorseType;

 fn main() {
     "Morse".to_string().to_morse(MorseType::Gerke).display();
 }
 ```

-Alright this is the big one.
-Can you do the same thing with audio beeps?
+Note were not printing anything out here anymore, weve hidden all that code in the display trait.
+Also note this hooking many functions together (builder pattern) as well as use of iterators above is one of the more declaritive (or functional) styles seen in Rust.
+Both syntaxes lead to rather pleasant and easy to reason about code.

+* Can you use of [thread::sleep](https://doc.rust-lang.org/std/thread/fn.sleep.html) to sleep between characters so it looks stuttery like text coming over the wire?
+You'll also needed to `stdout().flush()` between characters or they get buffered by the operating system and all come out at the same time.

+## put it all together
+Can you edit the Display trait to make a long beep for dashes and a short beep for dots instead of/in addition to printing the character?
+You're probably thinking of doing this with an if statement, but a more Rusty solution would be to use [Match](https://doc.rust-lang.org/1.5.0/book/match.html).
+Note here, the morse characters are not a regular dash, but rather these these ascii characters `−` `·`

 ### So why is Rust different than C++?
 Safey can be acheived in C, for time and money.
 But its not baked into the language and its not easy to teach.
 Further, Rust's lack of legacy is a benefit more than a hinderance.
 Rust only has one compiler, not competing vendors with multiple compilers.
 Further Rustaceans are designing the language in github issues and nightly code releases instead of by committes that only Facebook and Google can afford to fly to attend (and thus only their needs are ever met) Rust has modularized code and a single package manager, (Cargo, like npm for packages) which means code sharing is far easier and comes more naturally to Rustaceans.
 C++ hopes to ship module support in their 2020 release, but many people are still running C++ 2014 today...
+Most of you here today have never and may never reach for C or C++ to play a bunch sounds and

 ## My bold claim